jnozzi/cocoadev.com/markdown/NSUIHeartBeat.md

 ----

-I would guess that General/NSUIHeartBeat doesn't drive UI animation (e.g. pulsating buttons, progress bar animation) but is instead used to implement the spinning beach ball and "application not responding" functionality.
+I would guess that NSUIHeartBeat doesn't drive UI animation (e.g. pulsating buttons, progress bar animation) but is instead used to implement the spinning beach ball and "application not responding" functionality.

 I was checking out the system trace functionality of Shark (after reading the recent ADC article at http://developer.apple.com/tools/performance/optimizingwithsystemtrace.html).
-It looks as though General/NSUIHeartBeat is a separate thread spawned in addition to the main thread (which would handle the UI run loop) and fires at regular intervals.
+It looks as though NSUIHeartBeat is a separate thread spawned in addition to the main thread (which would handle the UI run loop) and fires at regular intervals.

-General/NSUIHeartBeat probably polls the main thread at each of these intervals and if it doesn't get a response (e.g. after 5 seconds of no response) will then change the cursor to a beach ball, etc.
+NSUIHeartBeat probably polls the main thread at each of these intervals and if it doesn't get a response (e.g. after 5 seconds of no response) will then change the cursor to a beach ball, etc.

 Plus the name is a bit of a giveaway...

-*That's a nice theory, but the fact is that General/NSUIHeartBeat is pretty conclusively linked to pulsating buttons, and it's fairly clearly not exhibiting the behavior you described, as can be seen from the fact that a program which is stopped in the debugger (hence no threads running at all) will still display the spinning pizza.*
+*That's a nice theory, but the fact is that NSUIHeartBeat is pretty conclusively linked to pulsating buttons, and it's fairly clearly not exhibiting the behavior you described, as can be seen from the fact that a program which is stopped in the debugger (hence no threads running at all) will still display the spinning pizza.*

 *Also, the 'spinning pizza', as it seems to be called now :) is displayed automatically by the window server when an application doesn't respond for more than two seconds.*

 Surely it's ok to say this now as Tiger is long since released (if not then someone delete it).
-But General/NSUIHeartBeat ties into pulsing buttons even more considering that very early Tiger DP's had buttons that acted kinda like a real heartbeat.
+But NSUIHeartBeat ties into pulsing buttons even more considering that very early Tiger DP's had buttons that acted kinda like a real heartbeat.
 They would pulse twice real quick then sit for maybe a half a second or so then pulse twice again.

 ----

-It likely was just some Apple employee having fun with the brand new General/NSAnimation class... nothing else ;)
+It likely was just some Apple employee having fun with the brand new NSAnimation class... nothing else ;)

 ----

-Here is some info about my re-search on General/NSUIHeartBeat with General/ClassDump:
+Here is some info about my re-search on NSUIHeartBeat with ClassDump:

-@interface General/NSUIHeartBeat : General/NSObject {
+@interface NSUIHeartBeat : NSObject {
-    //returns singleton object for General/NSUIHeartBeat.
+    //returns singleton object for NSUIHeartBeat.
 It will probably initialize the drawing thread if it's not exists yet.
     + (id)sharedHeartBeat;

    //some stuff for modifying polling intervals.
    + (double)heartBeatCycle; //On my Mac (iBook G4, 10.4.6) it always returns 0.0, but polling occurs with 0.03s interval
    + (void)setHeartBeatCycle:(double)newCycle;

-   ////Following methods should be sent to a shared instance of General/NSUIHeartBeat
+   ////Following methods should be sent to a shared instance of NSUIHeartBeat
-   //Use these two methods to start and stop polling your view from the General/NSUIHeartBeat thread.
+   //Use these two methods to start and stop polling your view from the NSUIHeartBeat thread.
-   - (void)addHeartBeatView:(General/NSView *)myView;
+   - (void)addHeartBeatView:(NSView *)myView;
-   - (void)removeHeartBeatView:(General/NSView *)myView;
+   - (void)removeHeartBeatView:(NSView *)myView;

    //I guess that all drawing shouldn't be done with local lockFocus/unlockFocus.
 Instead, you must use these:
-   - (BOOL)lockFocusForView:(General/NSView *)myView inRect:(General/NSRect)drawRect needsTranslation:(BOOL)flag; //flag is an indicator for a flipped views?
+   - (BOOL)lockFocusForView:(NSView *)myView inRect:(NSRect)drawRect needsTranslation:(BOOL)flag; //flag is an indicator for a flipped views?
-   - (void)unlockFocusInRect:(General/NSRect)drawRect;
+   - (void)unlockFocusInRect:(NSRect)drawRect;
 }